 The research team also used a swab to measure the fungal loads that were on each individual bat and used a laser thermometer to measure the roosting temperature of the rocks next to each bat.

-Now that they know that bats are preferring high mortality sites, Hopkins hopes that their data can be used to think about which sites researchers and conservationists need to prioritize for conservation and how to conserve them.
+Now that they know that bats prefer high mortality sites, Hopkins hopes that their data can be used to think about which sites researchers and conservationists need to prioritize for conservation and how to conserve them.

 “Because we know that bats are doing better in the cold sites, the cold sites may be good ones for us to conserve,” said Hopkins.
 “We can also think more about the warm sites that are acting as ecological traps and whether we should be trying to manage those sites in a different way.
 Maybe there are interventions that should be done at those sites to prevent most of the population from going there each year and having these big mortality events.”